gnss-sdr/geniuss-place/_design-forces/01-accuracy.md

 modified: 2016-07-29T15:54:02-04:00
 ---

-In this context, it refers to how close a position solution delivered by the software-defined GNSS receiver is to the true (actual) position.
+In this context, it refers to how close a position solution delivered by the software-defined GNSS receiver is to the _true_ (actual) position.
 Hence, it is a measure of the _bias_ or systematic error.
-Its measurement requires a reference (fiducial) position in the case of static positioning, and a controlled mobile platform in the case of dynamic positioning.
+Its measurement requires a reference (also known as _fiducial_) position in the case of static positioning, and a controlled mobile platform in the case of dynamic positioning.

 The definition of the reference point implies the agreement on some reference coordinate systems for the satellite system and the reference position:

 *  GNSS satellite coordinate reference system: The International Earth Rotation and Reference Sytems Service ([IERS](https://www.iers.org/IERS/EN/Home/home_node.html){:target="_blank"}) recommend to express it as "ITRFyy at epoch yyyy.y"[^Petit10]
-* A local geographic coordinate reference system (providing transformation parameters, if applicable), preferrably expressed on an East-North-Up (ENU) reference frame.
+* A local geographic coordinate reference system (providing transformation parameters, if applicable).
+* An East-North-Up (ENU) reference frame with origin in the _reference point_.
 * In case of differential GNSS configurations, datum of the differential source.

-Upon those definitions, most common position accuracy metrics for 2D and 3D positioning, expressed in a local reference frame, are defined below:
+Upon those definitions, most common position accuracy metrics for 2D and 3D positioning, expressed in a local ENU reference frame, are defined below:

 |----------
 |  **Measure**  |  **Formula** | **Confidence region probability** | **Definition** |